It seems like everyone these days is tired. And sick and tired of feeling that way.

 What does proper exercise do for you?

-– you enjoy a sense of well-being and aren’t prone to weight gain.
+- gives a sense of well-being

 - your liver can operate optimally doing what it does best: burn fat.